M1ngiii/big-data-management-project-4/README.md

 ## Idempotency

-Re-triggering the DAG with the same `LIMIT=5` should not duplicate destination
+Re-triggering the DAG with the same `LIMIT=5` does not duplicate destination
 data:

 - `screens_metadata` upserts by `screen_id`.